Grow a Beautiful Basketful of

 Custom Grown Plants

-Would you like to grow a tomato variety that is not on our list?
+Many of our customers ask us to grow a tomato variety that's not on our list.

-With a 10 week lead time, we will custom-grow plants for you.
+With a minimum 10 week lead time, we will start seeds, grow your plants, and ship them to you.

 Shipping Costs: Payment Information & Shipping Costs

-1. Take a look at The Big List of tomato plants below.
-Make a list of the plants you need.
+1. Choose your plants from The Big List below.
+Make a list of the ones you want.

 Minimum order is four (4) plants.
 Orders of 64 or more plants qualify for a volume discount.